Khai Hoan Land: Khải Hoàn Group

 Khải Hoàn Group is one of the Khai Hoan Land notable associate companies.
-It is a Vietnamese diversified conglomerate which encompasses a variety of industries such as real estate, education, technology, health care, agriculture, entertainment.
-It is chaired by Nguyễn Khải Hoàn, who holds 80% of the authorized stocks.
+It is a Vietnamese diversified conglomerate which operates in various industries, such as real estate, education, technology, health care, agriculture, and entertainment.
+It is chaired by Nguyễn Khải Hoàn, who holds 80% of the authorized share capital.
 In 2019, the company raised its charter capital to VND 2,600 billion.
 As of December 2020, it raised to VND 5,560 billion.